WELCOME TO ST MICHAEL AND ALL ANGELS ANGLICAN CHURCH!

 Smartphone Workshop

-MY SMARTPHONE HATES ME The fifth instalment in this much beloved workshop series has been postponed due to an inadvertent conflict with another activity of the church.
-When it does take place, it will be for those who wish to review old topics with a view to consolidating previous learning and to revisit topics that, well, need revisiting.
+MY SMARTPHONE HATES ME The fifth instalment in this much beloved workshop series, having recently been postponed for far too many reasons, has finally been rescheduled and will take place beginning at one o’clock in the afternoon on Monday 19 January in Parish Hall.
+By popular request, it will be for those who wish to review old topics with a view to consolidating previous learning and to revisit topics that, well, need revisiting.
 We will look at the basics, including how to take charge of an unruly smartphone, how to use the messaging app, how to organise emails, and how to use the calendar app.
 Any and all, whether of this parish or not, are welcome to attend.
-Watch this space for the time and date.
+Watch this space for further updates.
 Until we meet again!

 NEWS FROM PARISH COUNCIL